ItsIgnacioPortal/hacker-scoper/README.md

 ---

-This is a Go v1.17.2 application made for quickly filtering out URLs and IP addresses which are outside of our scope.
-Designed with bug-bounty programs in mind, the tool will match your given `targets` URLs/IPv4s/IPv6s with those from a locally stored copy of the full [firebounty](https://firebounty.com) json of scraped scopes, OR with your own list of scopes!
+Hacker-scoper is a Go (v1.17.2) tool designed to assist cybersecurity professionals in bug bounty programs.
+It identifies and excludes URLs and IP addresses that fall outside a program's scope by comparing input targets (URLs/IPs) against a locally cached [FireBounty](https://firebounty.com) database of scraped scope data.
+Users may also supply a custom scope list for validation.

 ## Features